 MRO is an acronym for maintenance, repair, and operating supplies.
 These are inventory items that you use to keep your factories running smoothly.
 MRO supplies can include things like employee uniforms, cleaning, and office supplies, as well as any materials you use to repair or maintain manufacturing equipment.

-This inventory type is key to keeping operations running and make up a large percentage of total purchase for factories, but as a category, it’s often overlooked when it comes to inventory control.
+This inventory type is key to keeping operations running and make up a large percentage of total purchases for factories, but as a category, it’s often overlooked when it comes to inventory control.

 1. Safety Stock